 Gloves may be made of latex, nitrile, rubber, or other impervious materials.
 If glove material is thin or flimsy, double gloving may provide additional protection.
 If you have cuts or sores on your hands, you should cover these with a bandage as additional protection before putting on gloves.
 Inspect gloves before putting them on to check for tears or punctures and replace them at that point if they are damaged.

 Remove gloves carefully, trying not to touch the outside of the gloves with bare skin.
-The established method for removing gloves without contaminating hands is illustrated here: (Glove Removal) Attached the PDF to this link
+The established method for removing gloves without contaminating hands is illustrated here: Glove Removal

 After removal, discard contaminated gloves in the medical waste box.
 Always wash hands thoroughly as the final step.